-When developers followed these recommendations, the number of orphaned pages significantly decreased:
+When developers followed these recommendations, the number of orphaned pages significantly decreased as shown below:

 Source: report in log analyzer JetOctopus

-The moral here is that you may think you know your website well but in reality, bots could spend their resources on URLs thatyou don’t even know about.
+This proves the fact that you might not really know your website well enough since bots could spend their resources on URLs that you don’t even know exist.

 2. Optimize internal links

 Before launching a new version of a site, it’s crucial to check whether pages are linked properly.
-The thing is when developers open access to a website, bots start a crawl from the given page and discover new pages through the links.
-So as not to go into details, I link to a detailed explanation of crawling and indexation process from Google’s blog.
+When developers open access to a website, bots start a crawl from the given page and discover new pages through the links.
+To get a more detailed explanation of the crawling and indexation process from Google’s blog, I provided a link.

-Based on our yearlong research of 300M crawled pages, the more links are on the page, the more often this page is visited and crawled by bot.
-1-10 links on a page of a big site aren’t enough for being authoritative in Google’s eyes.
+Based on our yearlong research of 300M crawled pages, we found that the more links are on the page, the more often this page is visited and crawled by a bot.
+1-10 links on a page of a big site aren’t enough for a site to be authoritative in Google’s eyes.

 On our client’s website, there were 55K pages with only 1 internal link and 50K pages with less than 10 links.